Reverse Mortgage Facts and Myths

-However, if you are on Medicaid, speak your Medicaid Counselor to learn if your benefits will be affected.
+However, if you are on Medicaid or other government assistance, speak your Medicaid Counselor or other representative to learn if your benefits will be affected.
 A Reverse Mortgage can still be established and will change your life, but we need to set up the loan terms carefully and can work with the Medicaid Counselor or Administrator.

 Myth #9: Manufactured Homes do not qualify for Reverse Mortgages.

 Fact: Many lenders won’t lend on Manufactured Homes.
 We do!
 With about half the homes in New Mexico classified as a Manufactured Home, it would be a shame if we didn’t.

 The double-wide home must be on a permanent foundation and there are other guidelines that apply.
 We have an entire web page dedicated to the intricacies and recommend you check it out.
 Click here to open the Manufactured Homes in New Mexico page.

 Myth #10: Both spouses must live in the home to qualify.